 Students' post-intervention survey responses show that the classroom interventions were effective in challenging stereotyped views of science-related careers and gender roles.
-The results are reported in Table 3 for students in Grade 10 and in Table 4 for students in Grade 12.
+The results are reported in Table 3 for students in grade 10 and in Table 4 for students in grade 12.

 Perceptions of science-related careers.
-Students were asked to agree or disagree with five statements on science-related careers relating to pay, the length of studies leading to these careers, work-life balance, and the two prevalent stereotypes that science-related jobs are monotonous and solitary.
-We build a composite index of "positive perceptions of science-related careers" by re-coding the Likert scales so that higher values correspond to less stereotyped or negative perceptions, before taking the average of each student's responses to the five questions.
-To facilitate interpretation, we normalize the index to have a mean of zero and a standard deviation of 1 in the control group.17 For closer investigation of the various aspects that might be captured by the overall index, we construct binary variables taking value 1 if the student agrees (strongly or somewhat) with each statement, and zero if he/she disagrees.18
+Students were asked to agree or disagree with five statements on science-related careers relating to pay, the length of studies leading to these careers, work-life balance and the two prevalent stereotypes that science-related jobs are monotonous and solitary.
+We build a composite index of 'positive perceptions of science-related careers' by re-coding the Likert scales so that higher values correspond to less stereotyped or negative perceptions, before taking the average of each student's responses to the five questions.
+To facilitate interpretation, we normalise the index to have a mean of zero and a SD of 1 in the control group.
+For closer investigation of the various aspects that might be captured by the overall index, we construct binary variables taking value 1 if the student agrees (strongly or somewhat) with each statement, and zero if he/she disagrees.

-One of the interventions' key objectives was to correct students' beliefs about jobs and careers in science by offering not only standardized information but also information specific to each role model's experience.
-As is shown in Panel A of Tables 3 and 4, the role model interventions significantly improved girls' and boys' perceptions of such careers as measured by the composite index.
-The treatment effect estimates range from 16% of a standard deviation for boys to around 30% for girls, with significantly stronger effects for female students in both grades.
+One of the interventions' key objectives was to correct students' beliefs about jobs and careers in science by offering not only standardised information but also information specific to each role model's experience.
+As is shown in panel A of Tables 3 and 4, the role model